samathaluca/fallen/README.md

 login will be a barrier to collecting data that is defined in the project purpose.

-5. Form design - simple without thinking too much, effortless. the selection questions prompt users and keep interest rather than being baffling or confusing.
+5. Form design - simple without demanding too much thinking, effortless. the selection questions prompt users and keep interest rather than being baffling or confusing.

 6. Form submission simplified. - The number of fields completed is not obligatory.
 To date there is only one required field for habit name needed for submission.
 Considering defensive design we anticipate that this will result in a number of half completed forms being sent to the database but this in itself will help us gather information as to which questions the user and user/contributors believe to be relevant and engaging.